Forcing Over a Free Suslin Tree: Preserving Cardinals and Suslinness

-In this subsection we will prove, assuming that $T$ is a free Suslin tree, that the forcing poset $\p$ is totally proper, preserves the fact that $T$ is Suslin, and adds a sequence of length $\ka$ of almost disjoint automorphisms of $T$.
+We are now ready to prove that if $T$ is a free Suslin tree, then the forcing poset $\p$ is totally proper, preserves the fact that $T$ is Suslin, and adds a sequence of length $\ka$ of almost disjoint automorphisms of $T$.
 Also, assuming $\textsf{CH}$, $\p$ is $\omega_2$-c.c.
 In particular, if $T$ is a free Suslin tree, $\textsf{CH}$ holds, and $\ka \ge \omega_2$, then $\p$ forces that $T$ is an almost Kurepa Suslin tree.

-Many of the proofs in the rest of the article will involve constructing total master conditions over countable elementary substructures.
+Many of the proofs in the rest of the article involve constructing total master conditions over countable elementary substructures.
 The next two lemmas provide tools for such constructions.

 \begin{lemma}[Constructing Total Master Conditions] Let $\lambda$ be a large enough regular cardinal and assume that $N$ is a countable elementary substructure of $H(\lambda)$ which contains as elements $T$, $\ka$, $\q$, and $\p$.
 Let $\delta = N \cap \omega_1$.